 On May 6, 2019, immediately prior to the closing of the Company's initial public offering (the "IPO"), the Company completed a corporate reorganization whereby TransMedics, the direct parent of TransMedics Group prior to the corporate reorganization, became a direct, wholly-owned subsidiary of TransMedics Group pursuant to the merger of TMDX, Inc., a direct, wholly-owned subsidiary of TransMedics Group prior to the corporate reorganization, with and into TransMedics, with TransMedics as the surviving corporation.
-Pursuant to the terms of an agreement and plan of merger and reorganization, as a result of the merger, each outstanding share of common stock of TransMedics was converted into shares of common stock of TransMedics Group on a 3.5-for-one basis, each outstanding share of convertible preferred stock, as defined in the certificate of incorporation of TransMedics Group based on the conversion ratio of each individual series of preferred stock, as defined in the certificate of incorporation of TransMedics prior to the conversion, and the 3.5-for-one ratio on which shares of common stock of TransMedics were converted into common stock of TransMedics Group; each outstanding option to purchase shares of common stock of TransMedics was converted into an outstanding option to purchase shares of common stock of TransMedics Group adjusted on a 3.5-for-one basis, with a corresponding adjustment to the exercise price; and each outstanding warrant to purchase shares of common stock of TransMedics Group adjusted on a 3.5-for-one basis, with a corresponding adjustment to the exercise price to as the "Corporate Reorganization."
+Pursuant to the terms of an agreement and plan of merger and reorganization, as a result of the merger, each outstanding share of common stock of TransMedics was converted into shares of common stock of TransMedics Group based on the conversion ratio of each individual series of preferred stock, as defined in the certificate of incorporation of TransMedics prior to the conversion, and the 3.5-for-one ratio on which shares of common stock of TransMedics were converted into common stock of TransMedics Group; each outstanding option to purchase shares of common stock of TransMedics Group adjusted on a 3.5-for-one basis, with a corresponding adjustment to the exercise price; and each outstanding warrant to purchase shares of common stock of TransMedics Group adjusted on a 3.5-for-one basis, with a corresponding adjustment to the exercise price adjusted on a 3.5-for-one basis, with a corresponding adjustment to the exercise price.
+This is referred to as the "Corporate Reorganization."